 Source: It’s Always Autumn

-Letting your kiddos enjoy their screen time is perfect for you, but this amazing DIY tutorial is even more perfect for the whole family.
+Letting your kiddos enjoy their screen time is perfect for you, but this DIY tutorial is even more perfect for the whole family.
 Grab that leftover Amazon box, gather the rest of your supplies, and follow this tutorial to create some monster jaws.
-The amazing thing is that you can even have your kids decorate their jaws in any way they want!
+The fantastic thing is that you can even have your kids decorate their jaws in any way they want!

 Cardboard Box Dinosaur